alpaycb/sqlplusdemo/README.md

 * **ORDER BY**: sorts results alphabetically by airline name

-### Categorize airports by region based on their country and counts the number of airports in each region.
+### Categorize airports by region based on their country and counts the number of airports in each region:
 ```sql
 SELECT ap.airportname, ap.country,
        CASE